-Read FOX 4 contest rules
+Read FOX4 contest rules

 ALL FORMS MUST BE FILLED OUT COMPLETELY AND TRUTHFULLY.
 FAILURE TO COMPLETE THE ENTRY FORM AND PROVIDE TRUTHFUL AND PERTINENT INFORMATION MAY RESULT IN DISQUALIFICATION FROM THE SWEEPSTAKES.
 DISQUALIFICATION IS IN THE SOLE DISCRETION OF SPONSOR.

-WDAF will conduct the Kansas Speedway Sweepstakes 2018 (“Sweepstakes”) in accordance with these Official Rules (“Rules”).
+WDAF will conduct the FOX 4 Mug Shot Giveaway (“Sweepstakes”) in accordance with these Official Rules (“Rules”).
 Participation in the Sweepstakes constitutes entrant’s full and unconditional agreement to, and acceptance of, these Rules.
 The Sweepstakes is intended for play in the United States only and is void where prohibited and outside the Sweepstakes area set forth below.
 Do not participate if you are not eligible and not located in the United States at the time of entry.

+- Sweepstakes Period:The Sweepstakes begins on or about, June 4th, 2018 at 9:00 am CT and will continue until Sponsor announces the termination of the Sweepstakes (“Sweepstakes Period”).
+During the Sweepstakes Period, there will be one giveaway per week (each, a “Giveaway”), and each Giveaway will occur on a Monday (or Tuesday if Monday happens to be a holiday).

-- Sweepstakes Entry: To enter the Sweepstakes, go to fox4kc.com/category/contests and accurately complete the official entry form.
-Entries must be received by 11:59 pm on April 22, 2018.
-All received entries become the property of WDAF and will not be returned.
+- Sweepstakes Entry: To enter the Sweepstakes, watch the FOX 4 News at 9 AM each Monday during the Giveaway.
+During the news, go to fox4kc.com/category/contests or our Facebook page at: facebook.com/fox4kc/ and look for the “FOX 4 Mug Shot Giveaway” entry form.
+Accurately complete the entry form and submit the entry form.
+Entries must be received by 11:00 a.m. on the contest day.
+Entries will not roll over from one Giveaway to the next.
 Entrants must use their own name.
 Entrants may be required to become registered users of the WDAF website.
 Registration is free.
 Incomplete entries will be disqualified.
-Limit one entry per person and per email address; subsequent entries from the same person (even if using different email addresses) or a single email address will be disqualified if discovered by Sponsor.
-Multiple entries by means of software-generated or other automated processes will be disregarded if discovered by Sponsor and may be voided in Sponsor’s sole discretion.
+Limit one entry per person and per email address per Giveaway; subsequent entries from the same person (even if using different email addresses) or a single email address will be disqualified if discovered by Sponsor.
+Multiple entries in one Giveaway by means of software-generated or other automated processes will be disregarded if discovered by Sponsor and may be voided in Sponsor’s sole discretion.
 Only one registered account per entrant.
 If multiple accounts are detected for a single entrant, the accounts will be voided and the entries disqualified in Sponsor’s sole discretion.
 If there is a dispute as to the identity of an entrant, the authorized account holder of the email address used to enter will be deemed to be the entrant.
 The “authorized account holder” is the natural person assigned an email address by an Internet access provider, online service provider or other organization responsible for assigning email addresses for the domain associated with the submitted address.
 Potential winner may be required to show proof of being the authorized account holder.
 The information that you provide in connection with the Sweepstakes will be used by Sponsor in accordance with its Privacy Policy, which is found at privacy.tribune.com and which may be updated from time to time.

+Sponsor reserves the right not to run the Giveaway on a particular Monday because of the coverage of breaking news or other unforeseen circumstances.
+Should Sponsor choose not to run the Giveaway on a particular Monday, Sponsor may (but is not required to) run the Giveaway on a different day.
+Any schedule changes for the Giveaway will be listed on the WDAF website at fox4KC.com as soon as possible.

-- Winner Selection & Prizes: On or about April 23rd, 2018, two winners will be randomly selected from all eligible entries received.
-Winners will be subject to eligibility verification and compliance with these Rules.
+- Winner Selection:One winner will be selected each day that a Giveaway is held by random drawing from among valid entries for that Giveaway.
+Winner will be subject to eligibility verification and compliance with these Rules.
 Odds of winning depend on the number of eligible entries.
-Each winner will receive four tickets to the Kansas Speedway NASCAR race on May 12th, 2018 in Kansas City, Kansas.
-Approximate retail value (“ARV”) of each prize package is: $396.00.
-Total ARV of all prizes: $792.00.
-Prizes provided by Kansas Speedway.

-- Winner Notifications: Sponsor will attempt to notify the Sweepstakes winners by email.
-The winner must have a valid email address where they can be notified.
-If a winner is unreachable or fails to respond to WDAF’s initial notification attempt within 24 hours, if winner fails to provide required information and documents by deadlines established by Sponsor, or if winner is found to be ineligible or otherwise not in compliance with the Rules, Sponsor reserves the right to award the prize to an alternate winner selected at random from among remaining eligible, non-winning entrants, time permitting.
+Sponsor will attempt to notify the Sweepstakes winner by email or phone.
+The winner must have a valid email address and telephone number where the winner can be notified.
+If the winner is unreachable or fails to respond to WDAF’s initial notification attempt within 24 hours, if winner fails to provide required information and documents by deadlines established by Sponsor, or if winner is found to be ineligible or otherwise not in compliance with the Rules, Sponsor reserves the right to award the prize to an alternate winner selected at random from among remaining eligible entrants for that Giveaway, time permitting.
 If Sponsor cannot verify winner, Sponsor reserves the right not to award the prize.
-All results are unofficial until winners are verified.
+All results are unofficial until winner is verified.

+- Prize:Each Giveaway winner will receive a FOX4 Morning News coffee mug.
+The approximate retail value of the prize is $12.00.

 Official Rules

+ALL FORMS MUST BE FILLED OUT COMPLETELY AND TRUTHFULLY.
+FAILURE TO COMPLETE THE ENTRY FORM AND PROVIDE TRUTHFUL AND PERTINENT INFORMATION MAY RESULT IN DISQUALIFICATION FROM THE SWEEPSTAKES.
+DISQUALIFICATION IS IN THE SOLE DISCRETION OF WDAF.

-WDAF will conduct the Can’t Bear the Heat 2018 Sweepstakes (“Sweepstakes”) in accordance with these Official Rules (“Rules”).
+WDAF will conduct the, “FOUR GIVES YOU MORE” sweepstakes (“Sweepstakes”) in accordance with these Official Rules (“Rules”).
 Participation in the Sweepstakes constitutes entrant’s full and unconditional agreement to, and acceptance of, these Rules.
-The Sweepstakes is intended for play in the United States only and is void where prohibited and outside the Sweepstakes area set forth below.
+The Sweepstakes is intended for play in the United States only and is void where prohibited and outside the eligibility area set forth below.
 Do not participate if you are not eligible and located in the United States at the time of entry.

-- Eligibility:Entrants must be legal US residents of Missouri or Kansas and reside within 50 miles of the Fox4 studios at 3030 Summit, Kansas City, MO 64108 (the “Sweepstakes Area”).
-Each entrant must also, as of April 1, 2018, own a single-family dwelling within the Sweepstakes area with central air conditioning.
-Entrants must be least 18 years old or older and have lawful access to the internet and a valid email address at time of entry.
-Employees of WDAF (“Sponsor”) and of its parent and affiliated companies, of Climate Control Heating & Cooling, Inc. (the Sweepstakes’ “Participating Sponsor”), and of the promotional agencies and advertising agencies associated with this Sweepstakes, as well as employees of other television or radio stations, and members of the immediate families of all such persons are not eligible to participate and win.
-The term “immediate family” includes spouses, siblings, parents, children, grandparents and grandchildren, and any other person residing at the same household whether or not related.
+- Eligibility:Entrants must be legal US residents, at least 18 years old, as determined by WDAF and reside in the Kansas City Designated Market Area as defined by The Nielsen Company.
+Employees of WDAF (the “Sponsor”) and of its parent and affiliated companies, the Sweepstakes’ participating sponsors, promotional agencies, and advertising agencies and any other entities involved in the development or administration of the Sweepstakes, employees of other television or radio stations, and members of the immediate families of such persons are not eligible to participate and win.
+The term “immediate family” includes spouses, siblings, parents, children, grandparents and grandchildren and their respective spouses, and any other person residing at the same household whether or not related.
 Winning a prize is contingent upon fulfilling all requirements set forth herein.

-- Winner Selection & Prize:One winner will be randomly selected from all eligible entries on or about April 4th, 2018, subject to eligibility verification and compliance with these Rules.
-Odds of winning depend on the number of eligible entries.The winner will receive a grand prize an Amana ASX13 Series A/C with matching coil.
-Prize consists of the air conditioning unit and coil plus tear out of old unit and installation of new unit.
-The approximate retail value (“ARV”) of the air conditioner and coil is $4,000 and for the labor is $686 for a total ARV of $4,686.00.
-If prize value is less than stated ARV because of variables involved in tearing out old unit and installing new unit, difference in prize value will not be awarded.
-Prize provided by Participating Sponsor and must be installed at a home located within the Sweepstakes Area.
+- Winner Selection:There will be four winners, one per Drawing Period.
+Sponsor will select one winner from among all eligible, non-winning entries received by the close of that Drawing Period.
+Odds of winning will depend on the number of eligible entries received for each drawing.
+Non-winning entries will carry over from one Drawing Period to another.

-- Winner Notifications: Sponsor will attempt to notify the Sweepstakes winner by email or phone.
-The winner must have a valid email address where they can be notified.
-If a winner is unreachable or fails to respond to WDAF’s initial notification attempt within three days or if winner is found to be ineligible or otherwise not in compliance with the Rules or if winner fails to provide identification or provide required documents by the deadlines set by Sponsor, Sponsor reserves the right to award the prize to an alternate winner selected at random from among remaining eligible entrants.
-If Sponsor cannot verify winner, Sponsor reserves the right not to award the prize.
-All results are unofficial until winner is verified.
+- Winner Notifications: Sponsor will attempt to notify the Sweepstakes winner by email and/or phone the Monday or Tuesday following the drawing date.
+Winner must have a valid email address, and phone number, where they can be notified.
+If a winner (a) is unreachable or fails to respond to Sponsor’s initial notification attempt within three days, (b) is unavailable for prize fulfillment, (c) is not in compliance with the Rules, (d) fails to provide required information and documents by deadlines established by Sponsor, or (e) does not meet the eligibility requirements, Sponsor reserves the right to award the prize to another winner selected by random drawing from among remaining eligible entrants for that Drawing Period.
+If Sponsor cannot find an eligible winner for the prize, that prize will not be awarded.
+All results are unofficial until winners are verified.

-- Publicity Release:By participating in the Sweepstakes, each entrant acknowledges that his/her entry in the Sweepstakes constitutes that entrant’s consent to use, publish, reproduce and for all purposes in connection with the Sweepstakes, including publicity, promotion and advertising, in any media (including without limitation, the Internet, television or offline promotions), entrant’s name, likeness, photograph, voice, opinions, and/or hometown and state, and any portion thereof, each extending throughout the universe and in perpetuity without further compensation, credit or right of review or approval, except where prohibited by law.
+- Publicity Release:By participating in the Sweepstakes, each entrant acknowledges that his/her entry in the Sweepstakes constitutes that entrant’s grant to Sponsor, Tribune Media Company, and their respective parents, affiliates, subsidiaries, licensees, and assignees the right to use, publish, reproduce and for all purposes, including publicity, promotion and advertising, in any media (including without limitation, the Internet, television or offline promotions), each winner’s name, likeness, photograph, voice, opinions, biographical material, and/or hometown and state, and any portion thereof, each extending throughout the universe and in perpetuity without further compensation, credit or right of review or approval, except where prohibited by law.

-- Taxes:Any valuation of the prize stated above is based on available information provided to WDAF, and the value of any prize awarded to a winner may be reported for tax purposes as required by law.
+- Taxes:Any valuation of the prizes stated above is based on available information provided to WDAF, and the value of any prize awarded to a winner may be reported for tax purposes as required by law.
 All taxes, including federal, state, and local taxes, are the sole responsibility of the winner.
-The winner will be sent a 1099 form from Participating Sponsor –Climate Control Heating & Cooling, Inc. – at the end of the calendar year, and a copy of such form should be filed with the IRS.
-Winner must provide Sponsor with valid identification, and a valid taxpayer identification number or Social Security number for total prizes valued at $600.00 or more, before any prize will be awarded.
+Any person winning over $600.00 in total prizes will be sent a 1099 form from the Sponsor at the end of the calendar year and a copy of such form should be filed with the IRS.
+Each winner must provide Sponsor with valid identification, and a valid taxpayer identification number or Social Security number for total prizes valued at $600.00 or more, before any prize will be awarded.
 Sponsor will have the right, but not the obligation, to require any winner to complete and submit an IRS form W-9.
-Sponsor reserves the right to withhold prize until the completed W‑9 form is received.
+Sponsor reserves the right to withhold prizes until the completed W‑9 form is received.

-- Official Rules:To request a copy of the Rules, send a self-addressed, stamped envelope to WDAF, located at 3030 Summit, Kansas City, MO 64108, by May 30th, 2018.
-Written copies of these Rules are also available online at http://www.fox4kc.com or during normal business hours (8:30 am – 4:30pm CT) at WDAF’s business offices.
+- Official Rules:To request a copy of the Rules, send a self-addressed stamped envelope to WDAF, located at 3030 Summit, Kansas City MO 64108 by May 25th, 2018.
+Written copies of these Rules are also available during normal business hours (7:30 am – 4:30 pm CT) at WDAF’s business offices or online at fox4kc.com.

-- Name of Winner: For the name of the prize winner, send a separate, self-addressed, stamped envelope to WDAF, located at 3030 Summit, Kansas City, MO, or appear in person at that location between normal business hours (8:30 am – 4:30 pm CT) after April 30th, 2018.
-Requests for winner’s name must be received by May 30th, 2018.
+- Names of Winners: For a list of prize winners, send a separate, self-addressed, stamped envelope to WDAF located at 3030 Summit, Kansas City, MO, 64108 or appear in person at that location between normal business hours (7:30 am – 4:30 pm CT) after May 25th, 2018.
+Requests for winners list must be received by August 1, 2018.

 - Rights Reserved:The content, information, data, designs and code associated with the Sweepstakes and Sweepstakes website are protected by intellectual property and other laws.
-Any unauthorized use of copyrighted materials, trademarks, or any other intellectual property of Sponsor and/or Dukky without the express written consent of its owner is strictly prohibited.
-Dukky is a trademark of DirectMail.io.
+Any unauthorized use of copyrighted materials, trademarks, or any other intellectual property of Sponsor and/or UPICKEM without the express written consent of its owner is strictly prohibited.
+UPICKEM is a trademark of Second Street Media, Inc.

 - Sponsor:WDAF, 3030 Summit, Kansas City, MO 64108.